sonic-net/sonic-mgmt/docs/api_wiki/sonic_asic_methods/start_service.md

 - [Expected Output](#expected-output)

 ## Overview
-Stops a specified ASIC service on the corresponding docker
+Starts an ASIC service on its corresponding ASIC docker.

 ## Examples
 ```